SerenityOS/serenity/Base/usr/share/man/man1/find.md

 ## Commands

+* `-maxdepth n`: Do not descend more than `n` levels below each path given on the command line.
+Specifying `-maxdepth 0` has the effect of only evaluating each command line argument.
+* `-mindepth n`: Descend `n` levels below each path given on the command line before executing any commands.
+Specifying `-mindepth 1` has the effect of processing all files except the command line arguments.
 * `-type t`: Checks if the file is of the specified type, which must be one of `b` (for block device), `c` (character device), `d` (directory), `l` (symbolic link), `p` (FIFO), `f` (regular file), and `s` (socket).